EmpiresMod/CommunityScripts/CodeGuide.md

 Code Guide
 ==================

-In order to help maintain consistency and conform to the standards setout in the [codingstandards] document, it is recommended that you install the [editorconfig] plugin for your favourite text editor.
+In order to help maintain consistency and conform to the standards set out in the [codingstandards] document, it is recommended that you install the [editorconfig] plugin for your favourite text editor.
 If your unsure of what this plugin is, here is a quote from their website: